admyusri/HackerRank/SQL/Basic/008 Weather Observation Station 2.md

 ```sql
 lat lon
 ```
-where  is the sum of all values in LAT_N and  is the sum of all values in LONG_W.
-Both results must be rounded to a scale of  decimal places.
+where lat is the sum of all values in LAT_N and lon is the sum of all values in LONG_W.
+Both results must be rounded to a scale of 2  decimal places.

 ## Solution
 ```sql